dfbq91/simple_shell/README.md

 * Authors

 ## Description
 Simple shell (./hsh) is a command line interpreter inspirated in ./sh shell.
-It was created with system calls and standard function like fork, wait, getline, wait, stat, malloc, free, perror, and others.
-When a command is executed, the program will made the action that the user wish and will print the shell prompt again ($).
+It was created with system calls and standard function like ` fork(), wait(), getline, stat, malloc, free, perror, and others. ` When a command is executed, the program will made the action that the user wish and will print the shell prompt again ($).